“I just… I can’t… I can’t deal with these fuckin’ people… they’re idiots!”

 “No one’s perfect.
 It’s just a job.
 I don’t need to care this much.”

-And this is where a better attitude actually helps.
+And this is what better a attitude forces us to accept.

 You can only change you… not what happens to you.